-Potential UK exit from the European Union
+UK exit from the European Union

-The UK Government has announced a referendum to be held on 23 June 2016 to decide whether the UK should remain in the EU.
-A vote in favour of the UK leaving the EU ("Brexit") could have a significant impact on the Company.
-Although Jersey is not a member of the EU, the Ordinary Shares are admitted to listing on the Official List and to trading on the main market of the London Stock Exchange, and the Company's portfolio consists of loans secured against UK PFI and renewable energy projects.
-The extent of the impact would depend in part on the nature of the arrangements that are put in place between the UK and the EU following Brexit and the extent to which the UK continues to apply laws that are based on EU legislation.
-In addition, the macroeconomic effect of a Brexit on the value of investments in the UK infrastructure sector and, by extension, the value of investments in the Company's portfolio is unknown.
-As such, it is not possible to state the impact that Brexit would have on the Company and its investments.
-It could also potentially make it more difficult for the Company to raise capital in the EU and/or increase the regulatory compliance burden on the Company.
+A referendum was held on 23 June 2016 to decide whether the UK should remain in the EU.
+A vote was given in favour of the UK leaving the EU ("Brexit").
+The extent of the impact of Brexit on the Company and the operational activities of borrowers to which the Company provides finance will depend in part on the nature of the arrangements that are put in place between the UK and the EU following the eventual Brexit and the extent to which the UK continues to apply laws that are based on EU legislation.
+The Company and the assets against which it invests may also be subject to a significant period of uncertainty in the period leading up to eventual Brexit including, inter alia, uncertainty in relation to any potential regulatory or tax change.
+In addition, the macroeconomic effect of an eventual Brexit on the value of investments in the UK infrastructure sector and, by extension, the value of the investments in the Company's investment portfolio, is unknown.
+Brexit could also create significant UK (and potentially global) stock market uncertainty, which may have a material adverse effect on the Net Asset Value and the price of the Ordinary

+Shares.
+As such, it is not possible to accurately state the impact that Brexit will have on the Company and its investments at this stage.
+Brexit may also make it more difficult for the Company to raise capital in the EU and/or increase the regulatory compliance burden on the Company.
 This could restrict the Company's future activities and thereby negatively affect returns.